North Dakota Democratic–Nonpartisan League Party: 1906 through 1915

-Rise of the Non-Partisan League
+Rise of the Nonpartisan League

 When Arthur C. Townley came to Bismarck, North Dakota, in 1915, he saw strife between a conservative legislature and farmers' interest groups.
-With his background in organizing farmers for the Socialist Party (Socialist activity had begun in North Dakota in 1900 when Arthur Basset organized a socialist club in Fargo), Townley brought his expertise to North Dakota.
+With his background in organizing farmers for the Socialist Party (socialist activity had begun in North Dakota in 1900 when Arthur Basset organized a socialist club in Fargo), Townley brought his expertise to North Dakota.
 He knew that with the recent strife in Bismarck between a conservative legislature and the American Society of Equity and its farm following, the time was ripe for a political revolution.
-Townley resolved to organize the farmers, so that they could control the primaries, whether it be Republicans or Democrats or both.
+Townley resolved to organize the farmers so that they could control the primaries, whether it be Republicans or Democrats or both.
 This was the organization of the Farmers Nonpartisan League (later called the National Nonpartisan League).
 Townley organized the farmers of the state together for united action in nominating at the primaries and electing at the polls the men of their own choosing and men who would carry out their programs.

-The Method of Organization was simple, scientific and successful.
+The method of organization was simple, scientific and successful.
 Organizers carefully went forth in ever increasing numbers to sell the idea to the farmers and to get their support for the new movement.
 The league grew quickly.
 The first members were pledged in February 1915.
 Before midsummer, there were 10,000 members, and before winter set in, there were 26,000 names enrolled.

-The Nonpartisan League membership pledge was $2.50 a year, it later rose to nine dollars a year.
-The goals of the league were to use their collective best efforts to secure the nomination and election of men for office within the state.
-Men whom the investigations of the League have show by conviction, record and conduct do approve and will support legislation necessary for the purpose of saving millions of dollars each year for the farmer and were to be nominated and elected to carry out the league program.
+The Nonpartisan League membership pledge was $2.50 a year; it later rose to $9 a year.
+The goals of the league were to use their collective best efforts to secure the nomination and election of men for office within the state who would support legislation to save millions of dollars each year for farmers.

 The League program consisted of five planks: